asifkd012020/open-itg-aws_runbooks/azure/AzureContainerRegistry/Runbook.md

 <br>

 **Why?**<br>
-Limit the privileges you assign to users & resources through Azure RBAC to what the roles require.
+Limit the privileges you assign to users & resources through Azure RBAC to what the role(s) require.

 **How?**
 Use Azure role-based access control (Azure RBAC) to assign specific permissions to users, service principals, or other identities that need to interact with a registry, for example to pull or push container images.
 You can also define custom roles with fine-grained permissions to a registry for different operations.